oracle/graal/truffle/docs/OnStackReplacement.md

 To make use of Truffle's bytecode OSR, a language's dispatch node should implement the `BytecodeOSRNode` interface.
 This interface requires (at minimum) three method implementations:

-- `executeOSR(osrFrame, target)`: This method dispatches execution to the given `target` (i.e., bytecode index) using `osrFrame` as the current state.
+- `executeOSR(osrFrame, target, interpreterState)`: This method dispatches execution to the given `target` (i.e., bytecode index) using `osrFrame` as the current program state.
+The `interpreterState` object can pass any additional interpreter state needed to resume execution.
 - `getOSRMetadata()` and `setOSRMetadata(osrMetadata)`: These methods proxy accesses to a field declared on the class.
 The runtime will use these accessors to maintain state related to OSR compilation (e.g., back-edge counts).
 The field should be annotated `@CompilationFinal`.

-In the main dispatch loop, when the language hits a back-edge, it should invoke the provided `BytecodeOSRNode.reportOSRBackEdge(osrNode, parentFrame, target)` method to notify the runtime of the back-edge.
+In the main dispatch loop, when the language hits a back-edge, it should invoke the provided `BytecodeOSRNode.pollOSRBackEdge(osrNode)` method to notify the runtime of the back-edge.
+If the runtime deems the node eligible for OSR compilation, this method returns `true`.

+If (and only if) `pollOSRBackEdge` returns `true`, the language can call `BytecodeOSRNode.tryOSR(osrNode, target, interpreterState, beforeTransfer, parentFrame)` to attempt OSR.
-If the runtime performs OSR compilation starting from the target of this back-edge, it will transparently invoke the compiled code and return the computed result.
+This method will request compilation starting from `target`, and once compiled code is available, a subsequent call can transparently invoke the compiled code and return the computed result.
+We will discuss the `interpreterState` and `beforeTransfer` parameters shortly.

 The example above can be refactored to support OSR as follows: